Credit Risk Management

-FINRA has consistently reminded firms of the importance of properly managing credit risk and published Notices that offer guidance on effective funding and liquidity risk management practices (which are available in the “Additional Resources” section below).
-Risk exposures can arise from clearing arrangements, prime brokerage arrangements (especially fixed income prime brokerage), “give up” arrangements and sponsored access arrangements (discussed in the Market Access Rule section).
+FINRA has consistently reminded member firms of the importance of properly managing credit risk and published Notices that offer guidance on effective funding and liquidity risk management practices (which are available in the “Additional Resources” section below).
+Material credit risk exposures can arise, for example, from clearing arrangements, prime brokerage arrangements (especially fixed income prime brokerage), “give up” arrangements and sponsored access arrangements.

 - Does your firm maintain a robust internal control framework to capture, measure, aggregate, manage, supervise and report credit risk?

 - Does your firm review whether it is accurately capturing its credit risk exposure, maintain approval and documented processes for increases or other changes to assigned credit limits, and monitor exposure to affiliated counterparties?

 - Does your firm have a process to confirm it is managing the quality of collateral and monitoring for exposures that would have an impact on capital?

 - If your firm engages in a fully paid securities lending program that enrolls retail customers (e.g., through auto-enrollment), how does your firm determine whether the program is appropriate for the customer?
 Does it accurately disclose the portion of fees generated on loaned shares that these customers would receive?